HubRise/website/content/apps/expedy/en/connect-hubrise.md

 9. You are redirected to the Expedy console home page and the following message is displayed.
   ![Connection to HubRise - Confirmation](./images/013-2x-expedy-connection-confirmation.png)

+---

+IMPORTANT NOTE: An Expedy printer can be connected to one HubRise location only.
+It cannot be shared across multiple locations.

+---

 ## Check Connection

 1. From the Expedy back office homepage, click **Printers**.